NavodPeiris/PhotoLab/README.md

    - style transfer
    - image generation

-mobile applications upload the images and text to services running on AWS Cloud.
-In AWS cloud we are running 4 ECS clusters with autoscaling for each service.
+mobile application upload the images and text to services running on AWS Cloud.
+In AWS cloud we are running an ECS cluster with autoscaling for each service.

 app directory contain Flutter app.